nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 ### Blazor EditForm

 Input and Form are common web elements to capture user inputs.

-Blazor adds-on to these with capabilities to validate and manipulate form inputs.
+Blazor builds on those elements, adding capabilities to validate and manipulate form inputs.

 The EditForm: